 In Maine, similar to all other states, a portion of your earnings is subject to withholding for FICA taxes.
-These taxes are crucial as they contribute towards the Social Security Tax and Medicare systems, enabling you to access their benefits during your retirement.
-During every pay period, your employer will deduct 6.2% of your earnings from Social Security taxes and 1.45% from Medicare taxes.
+These taxes are crucial, as they contribute towards the Social Security Tax and Medicare systems, enabling you to access their benefits during your retirement.
+During every pay period, your employer will deduct 6.2% of your earnings for Social Security taxes and 1.45% for Medicare taxes.
 Additionally, your employer will match this withholding amount.
 However, if you are self-employed, you must withhold twice as much from each of your paychecks.

 Furthermore, you may owe the Additional Medicare Tax, a 0.9% surcharge applied to certain types of income.
 If your filing status is single, head of household, or qualifying widow(er), any earnings exceeding $200,000 will be subject to this 0.9% surtax without any matching contribution from your employer.